G00293495/DigitalRainCPP/index.md

  ```

 # Algorithim
 - For generate rain, The hConsole Handle gets the handle to the console output.
 The random generator (random_device and mt19937) is used to generate random numbers between 1 and 9.
 This is used to create random rain drops.
 PlaySound is part of the <mmsystem.h> library.
-This is used to play a thunderSound which resembles the sound heard when rain is heavy.
+This is used to play a thunderSound which resembles the sound heard when rain is heavy [4].
 If the user has speakers, they can hear it when heavy rain is generated!
 The SND_LOOP ensures the sound loops when its reached its length ensuring a good user experience always when in the console.

 - The for loop for shifting the rain down shifts each row of the screen vector down by one position (for (int i = HEIGHT -1; i > 0; --i), which simulates downwards movement like rain falling from the sky.
 It generates new rain by clearing the top row and then randomly placing rain drops with the character with a 20% chance for each column (if dis(gen) < 2).
 The rain is then printed and a delay is implemented by pausing the loop for 100 milliseconds to control the animation speed.
 The rain is also coloured dark blue using the SetConsoleTextAttribute.